 Long-term and short-term SMART goals are essential for every aspect of your small business as they help you get greater clarity and focus on exactly what you want to achieve in your business now and in the future.

 In my article Goal Setting: An 8 step process for achieving your goals I went into the importance of smart goal setting in greater detail.

 I’m an avid writer of SMART goals.

-In my 20 year corporate career I headed up the strategic planning of the marketing agency I worked for, so setting 3-year SMART goals and 90-ay outcome goals was a part of the job I loved to do.
+In my 20 year corporate career I headed up the strategic planning of the marketing agency I worked for, so writing SMART goals and 90-ay outcome goals was a part of the job I loved to do.

-By setting goals for yourself, you are telling yourself what’s most important to you right now and then giving yourself specific, measurable targets to aim for.
+By learning how to write SMART goals for yourself, you are telling yourself what’s most important to you right now and then giving yourself specific, measurable targets to aim for.

 Learning how to write SMART goals creates a greater sense of clarity and focus.

-By creating SMART goals for yourself you give yourself a great opportunity to be intentional and make specific, measurable progress.
+By writing SMART goals for yourself, you give yourself a great opportunity to be intentional and make specific, measurable progress.

-When you achieve your SMART goals this fills you with confidence, inspiring you to set bigger and better goals.
+When you achieve your goals this fills you with confidence, inspiring you to set bigger and better goals.

 SMART is an acronym that stands for: